bigfix/bfarchive/README.md

 File Format
 ===

-The BigFix archive format serializes the contents of a directory into one compressed file.
+The BigFix archive format first creates a tape archive of all of the contents of the directory, then compresses it.
+To extract an archive, you have to first decompress the file, then parse the contents of the tape archive.

 Compression Format
 ---